ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 ### Wrapping up
 We saw how Ent's modular extension system lets you streamline advanced features as if they were just a package install away.
 Developing your own extension [is fun, easy and educating](https://entgo.io/blog/2021/12/09/contributing-my-first-feature-to-ent-grpc-plugin)!
 I invite you to try it yourself!
-In the future, Enthistory will be used to track changes to Edges (aka foreign-keyed tables), generate automatic GraphQL schemas and mapping functions, and provide more methods for its underlying implementation.
+In the future, Enthistory will be used to track changes to Edges (aka foreign-keyed tables), integrate with OpenAPI and GraphQL extensions, and provide more methods for its underlying implementation.

 :::note For more Ent news and updates: